saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter-integration-driver.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Sauce Labs supports testing Flutter apps on Android and iOS virtual and real devices with Appium by utilizing the [appium-flutter-integration-driver](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).
+Sauce Labs supports testing Flutter apps on Android and iOS real devices with Appium by utilizing the [appium-flutter-integration-driver](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).
 The process to test Flutter apps with Appium involves an additional and crucial step: [Prepare the app with Flutter Integration Server](#prepare-the-app-with-flutter-integration-server).
 This step includes instructions on how to prepare and build your app for both Android and iOS platforms.
 After preparing your app, you can [upload](#uploading-your-flutter-app-to-sauce-labs) it to Sauce Labs, [Configure your Appium capabilities](#configuring-your-appium-capabilities), and run your tests.